 This course 37FB leads to PGCE(M)QTS.
-Further clarity on the significance of different teacher training qualifications can be found here .
+The significance of different teacher training qualifications .

 WLTSA enables you to choose your host school at application.
 If during the training year there is a teaching vacancy in your school and they are keen to retain you, you can be employed for the following year without the post being advertised.
 By becoming a WLTSA trainee, all our 43 primary schools could employ you this way; we operate a pool.

 Our aim is to produce exceptional teachers who can then remain in alliance schools, continuing to further their career with the benefit of our continuing professional development.

 You would attend all the same university sessions with those who had applied to the university, with full access to university facilities/mentors.
 The university still awards your PGCE.